 Final expense life insurance policies are going to offers a small amount of coverage, around $20,000.
 These plans are designed to for applicants that can’t get approved for a traditional life insurance plan.
 Because these policies are a lot smaller, they won’t require a medical exam and the company isn’t going to ask any health questions.

 Regardless of the cause of your chronic back pain, there are several options for quality and affordable life insurance that you can choose from.
 More than likely, we can help you find an insurance company that will approve your application for a fully underwritten plan.
-This will save you money and give your family the protection that they need.

 How to Improve Your Chances for Policy Approval